Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 Reference Interval and/or Interpretive Information

-• A peritoneal fluid triglyceride concentration that is greater (usually 2X to 8X higher) than a corresponding serum specimen supports a diagnosis of chylous ascites.
-[1]
+• A peritoneal fluid triglyceride concentration that is greater (usually two times to eight times higher) than a corresponding serum specimen supports a diagnosis of chylous ascites.1

 • Correlation with a corresponding serum specimen (even when using absolute cutoffs) may provide useful information as triglycerides in serum and chyle may change based on nutritional status.